Gauged Quintessence: Introduction

 Considering the myriad of global activities in the dark matter searches based on the dark matter interaction, it may be worth investigating if the quintessence may have interaction and what constraints are expected in such models.
-The new interaction might open a new direction for studying dark energy.\footnote{In fact, it was already discussed on general grounds that the scattering of dark energy and baryon can affect the cosmic evolution \cite{Vagnozzi:2019kvw,Ferlito:2022mok} and the screened coupling of dark energy to photon may explain the XENON1T anomaly \cite{Vagnozzi:2021quy}.}
+The new interaction might open a new direction for studying dark energy.\footnote{In fact, it was already discussed on general grounds that the scattering of dark energy and baryon could affect the cosmic evolution \cite{Vagnozzi:2019kvw,Ferlito:2022mok} and the screened coupling of dark energy to photon may explain the XENON1T anomaly \cite{Vagnozzi:2021quy}.} It would be important to build a specific and realistic model of a new interaction to see what constraints generally arise and what predictions are naturally given.

-In this paper, we present a dark energy model ``gauged quintessence'', in which the quintessence scalar field is charged by an Abelian gauge symmetry.
+In this paper, we present a dark energy model ``gauged quintessence'',\footnote{We note the ``gauge quintessence'' model \cite{Pilo_2003}, which takes a vector boson as a dark energy field.
+Our ``gauged quintessence'' model takes a scalar as a dark energy field charged by a gauge symmetry, and the gauge boson is not the quintessence.} in which the quintessence scalar field is the radial part of a complex scalar charged by an Abelian gauge symmetry.
 The scalar boson and the gauge boson of this model are of tiny scale, and the original quintessence scalar is restored in the limit the gauge coupling vanishes.
 Dark energy physics is quite sensitive to the interplay between the quintessence scalar and the dark gauge boson, and we exploit it to constrain the model.
+We also address the Hubble tension issue \cite{Verde:2019ivm} with this quintessence model under a gauge symmetry.
+The uncoupled quintessence model is known to be agonized by the Hubble tension much greater than the $\Lambda$-CDM model \cite{Banerjee:2020xcn,Lee:2022cyh}.
+We discuss how the gauge symmetry can alleviate this drawback.

+Taking quintessence as a part of a complex scalar field is not a new idea \cite{Gu:2001tr,Boyle:2001du,Brisudova:2001wb,Brisudova:2001ur,Li:2001xaa,Mainini:2004he,Frieman:1995pm,Kim:1998kx,Choi:1999xn,Kim:2002tq,Hill:2002kq}.
+The complex scalar under a global symmetry was studied in Refs.~\cite{Frieman:1995pm,Kim:1998kx,Choi:1999xn,Carroll:1998zi,Kim:2002tq,Hill:2002kq}.
+As a matter of fact, it was pursued with a gauge symmetry, too.
+The authors of Refs.~\cite{Brisudova:2001wb,Brisudova:2001ur} studied the homogeneous scalar field carrying a $U(1)$ charge to see if a long-range repulsive force can explain the late time accelerating expansion of the universe.
+The gauge symmetry in this scenario needs to be explicitly broken to have a nonzero homogeneous charge density \cite{Brisudova:2001wb}.
+They considered homogeneous and isotropic gauge field configuration (insisting their gauge field, $\mathbb{X}_\mu$, should satisfy $\partial_{i}\mathbb{X}_0=0$ and $\vec{\mathbb{X}}=0$), which results that the gauge field is not a dynamical field of its equation of motion.

+In contrast, our model preserves the gauge symmetry and there is no explicit symmetry breaking.
+The gauge boson mass is given by the value of the quintessence scalar, which is basically the spontaneous breaking of the $U(1)$ gauge symmetry.
+Furthermore, in our model, the gauge field maintains dynamical degrees of freedom.
+Therefore, we can take into account the dark gauge boson quanta or its zero momentum condensates.
+The charge density is zero, yet the gauge symmetry alters the quintessence scalar potential by the dynamical gauge field.